Sep. 14, 2022

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Herpes simplex virus encephalitis is a catastrophic disease of newborns.
 Without specific therapy, 40% to 50% of neonates with this infection will die, and survivors have a high rate of neurologic sequelae.
 Herpes simplex virus cultures and polymerase chain reaction can reliably demonstrate herpes simplex virus infection in many neonates with herpes simplex encephalitis.
-However, antiviral treatment should be started immediately in all cases of suspected neonatal herpes simplex virus encephalitis because delay of treatment can substantially worsen outcome.
+However, antiviral treatment should be started immediately, without waiting for laboratory confirmation, in all cases of suspected neonatal herpes simplex virus encephalitis because delay of treatment can substantially worsen outcome.
 In this update, the authors present a vignette of herpes simplex encephalitis with typical symptoms, radiographic findings, laboratory results, and outcome.
-In addition, the authors discuss effective measures to prevent, diagnose, and treat this devastating infection.
+In addition, the authors discuss research on vaccines that may prevent or diminish neonatal herpes infections.

 • In most cases of neonatal herpes encephalitis, the infection is acquired during the birthing process.

-• The application of polymerase chain reaction to CSF samples has revolutionized the diagnosis of central nervous system disease in neonates, as this method allows rapid and reliable detection of the viral infection.
+• The application of polymerase chain reaction to CSF samples has revolutionized the diagnosis of central nervous system viral infection in neonates, as this method allows rapid and reliable detection of the pathogen.

 • Prompt institution of antiviral therapy is critical to minimize mortality and morbidity.